RobbyCBennett/Spinneret/doc/node.md

 ## `soc`:  Socket
 [Full documentation](https://nodejs.org/api/net.html#class-netsocket) for `node.net.Socket`

 The WebSocket of the client.

+Receiving messages:

 The `message` property is a full message as a Buffer.
 As opposed to an HTTP body, the type is unknown, so you must manually call JSON.parse on the message if it is JSON.

+Sending messages:

+The `send` function is for sending data to one socket.
+Simply call `send` with just the data if the message is unique.

+The `encode` function is for preparing data that will be sent to several sockets.
+Call `encode` once, then for each socket call `send`.

 Functions added by Spinneret
 ```ts